gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.2.20.4 (November 23, 2022) =
+* Fix - The "URI Editor" for individual term pages is now called later to ensure that all custom taxonomies are registered
+* Dev - The "nonce" field has been renamed for clarity
+* Dev - New filter added - 'permalink_manager_get_language_code'

 = 2.2.20.2/2.2.20.3 (November 15, 2022) =
 * Fix - A nonce field has been added to debug tools code for increased security